esp32framework/esp32framework/README.md

 In this section, we specify the type of projects that are compatible with our framework.
 This takes into considerations technical specifications such as the protocols used and the overall project context.

 #### Who is this for
 This Framework is designed for anyone looking to create a project with a high level of abstraction.
 These pre-build abstractions facilitate the rapid use of multiple protocols with minimum technical knowledge about it.
-Depending on the project, this can save hundreds of hours that would otherwise be spent reading technical documentation, such as datasheets.
+Depending on the project, this can save multiples hours that would otherwise be spent reading technical documentation, such as datasheets.
 However, this framework does not aim to optimize microcontroller resources.
-Therefore, projects that rely on memory usage optimizations may not be suitable for development within this framework.
+Therefore, projects that rely on memory usage optimizations, low power consumtion, or are extremely time sensitive may not be suitable for development within this framework.

 #### Protocols & Technologies
 - GPIO: